AITestingOrg/banking-microservices-tutorial/documentation/http_stubbed_isolation_tests.md

 # Create a Service Isolation Tests
 This page documents how to create service isolation tests.
 Since the service runs in isolation, no Docker configuration is needed for this guide.
 ## Create a Test Fixture
-We use [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) for this project, so there is nothing JUnit related that you will need to do in order to create a test fixture other than creating a new Java class.
+We use [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) for this project (Account Transactions), so there is nothing JUnit related that you will need to do in order to create a test fixture other than creating a new Java class.
 ```java
 public class DepositServiceIsolationTest {
     ...